A comparison of coarse spaces for Helmholtz problems in the high frequency regime: Comparative numerical studies

 \subsection{The Overthrust problem}

-\VDb{We will now assess our methods on the 3D $20\times 20 \times 4.65$ km SEG/EAGE Overthrust model introduced by Aminzadeh et al. in 1997.
+We will now assess our methods on the 3D $20\times 20 \times 4.65\,$km SEG/EAGE Overthrust model, as introduced and detailed in \cite{aminzadeh1997overthrust}.
 We use a homogeneous Dirichlet boundary condition at the surface and first-order absorbing boundary conditions along the other five faces of the model.
-The source is located at (2.5,2.5,0.58) km and we perform a simulation with P2 finite elements tetrahedral meshes for the 0.5 Hz, 1 Hz and 2Hz frequencies.
-For higher frequencies and large scale computations on the Overthrust problem by using the grid coarse space see \cite{Dolean:2020:IFD} and \cite{Dolean:2020:LSF}.
+The source is located at $(2.5,2.5,0.58)\,$km and we perform a simulation with P2 finite elements on tetrahedral meshes for $0.5\,$Hz, $1\,$Hz and $2\,$Hz frequencies.
+For higher frequencies and large-scale computations on the Overthrust problem utilising the grid coarse space see \cite{Dolean:2020:IFD} and \cite{Dolean:2020:LSF}.
+The Overthrust model can be seen as the three-dimensional counterpart of the Marmousi model and presents the difficulty of the latter (heterogeneities and high frequencies) at a larger scale since we have an extra space dimension.

-We will start by testing the one-level and coarse grid methods when using 5 points per wavelength, varying the frequency $f$ and the number of subdomains $N$.
-Results are shown in \Cref{Table:Overthrust-P2-nppwl5-non-spectral} and then for the H-GenEO and DtN spectral coarse space methods when using 5 points per wavelength, varying the frequency $f$, the number of subdomains $N$, and the number of eigenvectors used per subdomain $\nu$, in \Cref{Table:Overthrust-P2-nppwl5-spectral-nu}.
-We see that in the case of lower frequency and low resolution the grid coarse space proves to be robust.}
+We will start by testing the different approaches when using 5 points per wavelength, varying the frequency $f$ and the number of subdomains $N$.
+Results with the one-level and coarse grid methods are shown in \Cref{Table:Overthrust-P2-nppwl5-non-spectral} while results for the H-GenEO and DtN spectral coarse space methods, varying the number of eigenvectors used per subdomain $\nu$, are provided in \Cref{Table:Overthrust-P2-nppwl5-spectral-nu}.
+We see that in the case of low resolution the grid coarse space proves to be robust.
+In this scenario the H-GenEO method fails to bring improvement over the one-level method.
+On the other hand, the DtN approach performs well provided sufficiently many eigenvectors are included and can generally give an improvement over the coarse grid method in terms of reducing the iteration counts.

-\VDb{We now increase the frequency to $f = 5\,\text{Hz}$ while keeping the resolution low.
-The number of degrees of freedom in this case is more significant than before, i.e. $21935538$, and for this reason we use a higher number of subdomains.
-Results with the grid coarse space in \Cref{Table:Overthrust-P2-nppwl5-non-spectral-2} show that this method is performing well in this case whereas the spectral methods are not converging within 500 iterations, as detailed in \Cref{Table:Overthrust-P2-nppwl5-spectral-nu-2}.}

-\VDb{We move on to a higher resolution of 10 points per wavelength for $f = 2\,\text{Hz}$, varying the number of subdomains $N$.
-The number of degrees of freedom is now $11334869$.
-Results for the grid coarse space, in \Cref{Table:Overthrust-P2-nppwl10-non-spectral-2}, and for spectral coarse spaces, in \Cref{Table:Overthrust-P2-nppwl10-spectral-nu-2}, show again that the grid coarse space performs very well but the DtN method now seems to be more stable than before.
-For reference, we also report in parentheses the average number of inner iterations for solving the coarse problem when using the grid coarse space.}

-\VDb{The final tests are performed for $f = 5\,\text{Hz}$ and 2560 subdomains.
-The number of degrees of freedom is $174352724$.
-The coarse grid method performs again very well, as seen in \Cref{Table:Overthrust-P2-nppwl10-non-spectral-3} whereas the spectral methods experience some difficulties, especially when we increase the number of eigenvectors per domain, as detailed in \Cref{Table:Overthrust-P2-nppwl10-spectral-nu-3}.}